One-sided H\"older regularity of global weak solutions of negative order dispersive equations: One-sided Hölder regularity for entropy solutions

-In this section we show that entropy solutions of \eqref{eq: theMainEquation} with $L^2\cap L^\infty$ data satisfy one sided Hölder conditions with time-decreasing coefficients.
+In this section we show that entropy solutions of \eqref{eq: theMainEquation} with $L^2\cap L^\infty$ data satisfy one-sided Hölder conditions with time-decreasing coefficients.
 As Subsection \ref{sec: L2ContinuityAndStability} exploits Corollary \ref{cor: decayingHeightBoundForEntropySolutions}, which is proved using the results established here, we stress that the coming analysis will only depend on the results of Subsection \ref{sec: uniquenessOfEntropySolutions} and \ref{sec: existenceOfEntropySolutions}, thus avoiding a circular argument.
-In Subsection \ref{sec: preliminaryResultsForLongTermBounds} we introduce the necessary building blocks and provide an informal discussion of the idea behind the analysis of Subsection \ref{sec: derivingAModulusOfGrowth} where the Hölder conditions are constructed; Theorem \ref{thm: longTermBounds} is proved in the summary following Corollary \ref{cor: preciseModulusOfGrowthForGeneralData}.
+In Subsection \ref{sec: preliminaryResultsForLongTermBounds} we introduce the necessary building blocks for Subsection \ref{sec: derivingAModulusOfGrowth} where the Hölder conditions are constructed; Theorem \ref{thm: oneSidedHolderRegularity} is proved at the very end of this section.
 Central in this section is the following object, which in classical terms can be described as a modulus of right upper semi-continuity. \begin{definition} We say that a smooth and strictly increasing function $\omega\colon(0,\infty)\to(0,\infty)$ is a \textit{modulus of growth} for $v\colon\R\to\R$ if for all $h>0$

 \end{definition} The requirement that $\omega$ be smooth and strictly increasing is for technical convenience.
 Note also that we did not require $\omega(0+)=0$; this is to include the expression \eqref{eq: generalEvolutionOfOleinikEstimateUnderConvolutionSolutionMap} when $s=0$.